 The Company's Board of Directors has approved the acceleration of the Performance Vesting Condition for two-tier RSUs for which the service condition was satisfied as of December 31, 2017, to occur upon the effectiveness of its registration statement related to this offering.
 Accordingly, to satisfy the tax withholding and remittance obligations related to the two-tier RSUs, the Company will repurchase the number of shares necessary to satisfy the tax withholding obligations, based on the fair value of its common stock on the date of the initial public offering.
 The Company currently expects that the average of these withholding tax rates will be approximately 39%.
-Based upon the assumed initial public offering price of \$19.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, the Company estimates that its tax withholding and remittance obligation would be approximately \$193.1 million in the aggregate.
+Based upon the initial public offering price of \$21.00 per share, the Company estimates that its tax withholding and remittance obligation would be approximately \$213.4 million in the aggregate.
 Such amount is included as a decrease in additional paid-in capital in the pro forma stockholders' equity (deficit) as of December 31, 2017.
 The unaudited pro forma stockholders' equity (deficit) gives effect to the assumed conversion of the two-tier RSUs that had satisfied the service-based vesting condition and the Performance Vesting Condition as of December 31, 2017, and will convert into 15,897,254 shares of Class B common stock, net of 10,163,817 shares repurchased for tax withholding obligations.